MetaMask/core/docs/contributing.md

 > **Note**
 > `workspaceName` in these commands is the `name` field within a package's `package.json`, e.g., `@metamask/address-book-controller`, not the directory where it is located, e.g., `packages/address-book-controller`.

-## Using controllers in other projects during development/testing
+## Using packages in other projects during development/testing

 When developing changes to packages within this repository that a different project depends upon, you may wish to load those changes into the project and test them locally or in CI before publishing proper releases of those packages.
 To solve that problem, this repository provides a mechanism to publish "preview" versions of packages to GitHub Package Registry.
 These versions can then be used in the project like any other version, provided the project is configured to use that registry.